 Our on-call surgeon Matthew Eayrs took over her care and a CT scan was performed by our Radiology team, scanning Rosie’s head, thorax and abdomen to check for internal injuries.
 The CT scan identified multiple complex maxillofacial injuries.
 Blood tests revealed that Rosie was also anaemic.

-Rosie was anaesthetised and our Veterinary Dentist Matthew Oxford performed surgery on her facial injuries.
+Rosie was anaesthetised at our practice in Hampshire and our Veterinary Dentist Matthew Oxford performed surgery on her facial injuries.
 Rosie had a traumatic cleft palate repair, a wire and acrylic intra-oral splint was placed on her upper and lower jaw for stabilisation.
 She also needed root canal treatment on a broken canine.
 Her jaw was then wired closed to allow her fractured jaw to heal.
 An oesophageal feeding tube was then placed so that Rosie could be manually fed without interrupting her healing jaw.

 After five days in the hospital, Rosie was able to be discharged and her dedicated owners took over her care, feeding her and giving her medication using her feeding tube.

 Eight weeks after the accident, Rosie returned to AMVS for a check-up and to have her intra-oral splints removed under anaesthetic.
 Rosie had recovered well and Matthew was extremely pleased with her recovery, bearing in mind the severity of her injuries.
 Rosie is now able to eat normally but she must remain on soft food for two months to allow maximum healing time for her jaw.

 Rosie is such a sweet little cat and has had a tough couple of months.
 Understandably, her owners have been very worried about her, but thanks to their dedication and after care, along with our surgery team, Rosie will soon be back to normal.

 Rosie is an exceptionally loving 1 year old maine coon Cross.
 She lives with her brother, mother and uncle in Woking.